Why is Insulation Important?

 1. Fiberglass Insulation

 Poke around the attic of most houses, and you’ll likely see fiberglass insulation in use.
-It’s fluffy, stringy, and can resemble cotton candy when it is pink.
+It’s fluffy, and stringy, and can resemble cotton candy when it is pink.

 Most commonly used in home construction, fiberglass insulation is known for its ease of installation, high R-value, and low cost.
 If your RV will primarily be in rainy or humid climates, it could be worth exploring other insulations, as fiberglass insulation is very susceptible to damage and mold if it is consistently wet.